heiner/dylaniki/Blood_on_the_Tracks.md

 You See Her, Say Hello”, but even “Lily, Rosemary and the Jack of Hearts” is better in the Minnesota version).
-But even if we were to define the New York versions of “Tangled up in Blue”, “Idiot Wind” and “You're a Big Girl Now” as <em>perfection</em>, the Minnesota versions are close enough to this level, musically, and the extra qualities they add to their New Yorkean counterparts (the rhythmical drive of “Tangled”, the angered bite of “Idiot Wind”, the softness of “Big
+But even if we were to define the New York versions of “Tangled up in Blue”, “Idiot Wind” and “You're a Big Girl Now” as *perfection*, the Minnesota versions are close enough to this level, musically, and the extra qualities they add to their New Yorkean counterparts (the rhythmical drive of “Tangled”, the angered bite of “Idiot Wind”, the softness of “Big